Overall Rating

 Pro or Con Depending On Your Perspective

 - Even though you have a driver and can just sit back and relax, it’s a long trip between Bishkek and Karakol (and then a shorter drive to and from Jyrgalan).
 Some of the views of the lake, mountains and desert landscapes are nice, and as you pass through towns you can do some good people watching.
-Nevertheless, it’s a long time to sit in a van (which was made longer for us with extensive roads).
+Nevertheless, it’s a long time to sit in a van (which was made longer for us with extensive roadworks).
 The upside of the many roadworks is that drive times in the future should be shorter.

 OUR EXPERIENCE